a2-fasalahmed/Designated-car-parks-/docs/testing.md

 Observe the displayed information.
 Expected Result: A detailed view of the selected car park is displayed, including additional information like address and type (if available).

 Test Runs
-TODO: For each test described above, indicate the current status.
+: For each test described above, indicate the current status.
 Create a requirements traceability matrix to validate the completeness of the product.

 | Use-Case ID | Requirement ID | Test Case | Status |
 | ----------- | -------------- | --------- | ------ |

-TODO: Add rows for each test, current status is eg. pass/fail
+: Add rows for each test, current status is eg. pass/fail